 FDD, the Feature Driven Development methodology is aligned with the Agile development methodology.
 It is a design-oriented agile process developed and refined by Jeff De Luca, Peter Coad, and others.
 The project is divided into features.
 These features are small pieces of a complete project.
 With the help of FDD, you can create design, code, and code inspection schedules without going into elaborate paperwork.
 Here the focus is more on relying on people and their roles for development.

 - Develop An Overall Model:

-Client and the development team make an overall model.
-Detailed domain models are created and then these models are progressively merged into overall model.
+The client and the development team make an overall model.
+Detailed domain models are created and then these models are progressively merged into the overall model.
 Guided by a chief architect, team members get a good understanding of the complete model.

 - Build a Features List

 Information gathered in the 1st step is now deduced to make a list of required features.
 A feature is a small, client valued output.
 The whole project is thus divided into features.
 A feature needs to be delivered every two weeks.
 Therefore the feature the team decides to work on must take less than two weeks to be implemented.

 Now the development of features is planned.
 It is all about in which order the features will be implemented.
 Teams are selected and assigned feature sets.

 - Design By Feature